-2023-2024 Operational Activity Lead CATALYST PROJECT ACTIVITIES CP5.1 Active Transport Investment CP5.1.1 Finalise the development of a network plan for cycleway and pedestrian infrastructure.
-City Assets a) Consolidate inputs and facilitate the development of the plan. b) Undertake a review of the plan to ensure alignment with Council's affordability and sustainability considerations.
-CP5.1.2 Progress planning for walking and cycle networks in Redlands Coast.
-City Planning and a) Continue to liaise with the State Government on walking and cycle network planning and grant opportunities, including planning for the Ormiston section of the Moreton Bay Cycleway.
-Assessment CP5.1.3 Continue to work with the State and Commonwealth Governments to progress the South East Queensland (SEQ) City Deal.
-Advocacy, Major Projects and Economic a) As part of the SEQ City Deal, continue to progress the upgrade of the Dunwich Ferry terminal to improve connectivity and promote tourism to North Stradbroke Island/Minjerribah.
-Development CP5.2 Southern Moreton Bay Islands Infrastructure CP5.2.1 Continue to develop a roadmap to improve infrastructure on the Southern Moreton Bay Islands (SMBI).
-City Assets a) Undertake additional studies required to address the information gaps identified for infrastructure planning on the SMBI.
-CP5.3 Marine Public Transport Facility Program CP5.3.1 Catalyst Project completed in Quarter Four of Operational Plan 2022-2023.
+Operational Activity Lead CATALYST PROJECT ACTIVITIES CP5.1 Active Transport Investment CP5.1.1 Commence planning the delivery of projects identified in the Pedestrian and Cycleway strategy and network plan.
+City Assets a) Review the delivered network plan for priorities and progress. b) Progress detailed design of the Northern Greenway Transport Corridor in consultation with external stakeholders.
+CP5.1.2 Progress planning for walking and cycle networks in Redlands Coast, utilising local transport data gathered.
+City Planning and Assessment Continue to liaise with the State Government and engage with the community on walking and cycle network planning and grant opportunities, including planning for the Ormiston section of the Moreton Bay Cycleway.
+CP5.1.3 Continue to work with the State and Commonwealth Governments to progress the South East Queensland (SEQ) City Deal.
+Advocacy a) Investigate opportunities to leverage potential funding under the SEQ Liveability Fund.
+CP5.2 Southern Moreton Bay Islands Infrastructure CP5.2.1 Continue to develop a roadmap to improve land use outcomes on the Southern Moreton Bay Islands (SMBI).
+City Assets a) Undertake strategic planning of future land-use and community development scenarios for the SMBI's to inform medium to long term infrastructure requirements including community engagement and development of a medium to long term development vision.
+CP5.3 Marine Public Transport Facility Program COMPLETED - CP5.3.1 Catalyst Project completed in Quarter Four of Operational Plan 2022-2023.
 Complete Development opportunities on the Southern Moreton Bay Islands on both adjoining land and through the repurposing of existing structures for recreational purposes have been reviewed, and ferry terminals were upgraded in 2022-2023, with this catalyst project now complete.
 CP5.4 Major Transport Corridor Improvements CP5.4.1 Deliver the Wellington Street and Panorama Drive Upgrade Program Stage 1 in partnership with the Commonwealth Government.
-City Assets a) Continue with civil construction works to progress Stage 1 of the Wellington Street and Panorama Drive Upgrade Program.
+City Assets a) Continue with civil construction works to complete Stage 1 of the Wellington Street and Panorama Drive Upgrade Program.